 How Am I Involved?

-After successfully being chosen by Global Action as one of 15 children to go from my school, I now have to raise money to cover the costs of my flights, my accommodation in Nepal and my food.
+After applying for the Global Action program, I was selected, as one of 30 girls to go from my school, I now have the daunting task of raising the money to cover the cost of my flights, my accommodation in Nepal and also my food.